lluisher/Divide-and-Conquer-solves-localization/README.md

 ## Functions:
 There are 4 fundamental functions, 2 dealing with the Anderson model (in lib\_N1.py) and 2 functions dealing with the N=2 particles scenario (in lib\_N2.py).

-1. DaC\_eigen\_N1( system, subsystem, potential, hopping ; variance = 1e-32, cutoff\_overlap = 1e-7, cutoff\_E = 1e-7 )
+1. DaC\_eigen\_N1( system, subsystem, potential, hopping ; shift = 0, variance = 1e-32, cutoff\_overlap = 1e-7, cutoff\_E = 1e-7 )

 Calculate the eigenstate of the Anderson model of a system with *system* sites, with values of the on-site potential given in *potential* and the hopping terms given in *hopping* (entry i of *hopping* determines the hopping between site i an i+1), for a given subsystem of size *subsystem*.

-It returns 2 different arrays, one with the obtained eigenvalues and the other the values of the Participation Ratio of the obtained eigenvectors.
+It returns 3 different arrays, one with the obtained eigenvalues, the other the values of the Participation Ratio of the obtained eigenvectors and the last array contains the population in each site, which should be always one, if all eigenstate are obtained.

 2. DaC\_dyn\_N1 ( system, subsystem, potential, Jxx, precision, time; variance = 1e-32, min\_jump = 1, error\_propagation\_ratio = 10 )